JulioHolanda/Weheite/README.md

 # Weheite

-A web platform for creating forums and communities
+A web forum used to aid CESAR's students programming dificulties.

 ## What are we going to use?